HIV/Chlamydia/Gonorrhea Testing FAQ

 If the test is negative, does that mean I don't have HIV?

 It can take your body three to six months after your last possible exposure to the virus (i.e., last incidence of unprotected sex, sharing of needles, etc.) to develop enough antibodies to be detected by the HIV antibody test.
 Because of this "Window Period," re-testing may be necessary for people who have been potentially exposed within the window period.

 Who are the HIV Test Counselors?

-HIV test counselors are student volunteers who are extensively trained on all aspects of HIV test counseling.
-If you would prefer to have a professional staff member as your counselor, please request one when scheduling your appointment.
+HIV test counselors are student volunteers who are extensively trained on all aspects of HIV/STI test counseling.